 When you’re considering a new job — or a new place to live — you should spend a moment thinking about how your commute might impact your quality of life.
-It turns out that long commutes can …
+It turns out that long commutes can not only make …

 PayScale's Generations at Work data package examined the commuting habits of Gen Y, Gen X, and Baby Boomers, and discovered that, when it comes to getting to work, the generations have more in common than you might think.

 Commuting is a hassle.
 Whether you travel to work by car, train, bus, or bike, you're likely to wish you spent less time doing it, had more control over the journey, and had to deal with fewer of your fellow commuters during the process.

 I’m about to leave behind a luxurious commute (an 18-minute walk or seven-minute bike ride) for a new job with a one-hour, three-bus commute.
 Armed with the knowledge that your commute can have an immense effect on your happiness, I’m determined to face this challenge head on.
 If you’re dealing with a lengthy commute like me, here are three ways to make the best of it.